SamSegura/segurachain/README.md

 <h3>To do list:</h3>

 -> Improve MemPool broadcast instances.
+(70% done)

 -> Complete some parts of the whitepaper and translate it in english.
+(80% done)

 -> Complete wallets balance checkpoint disk cache process.
+(40% done)

 -> Complete Desktop Wallet features and options.
+(65% done)

 -> Develop the IO Cache Network mode.
+(0% done)

 -> Develop the RPC Wallet.
+(0% done)

 -> Develop an example of Mining Pool.
+(0% done)

 -> Finish optimizations.
+(45% done)

+<h3>Project of development:</h3>

+-> Implement an option to convert the BTC Blockchain database compatible with this technology.

+-> Develop an example of web wallet with <b>NuxtJS</b>